Hazardous waste: Resource Conservation and Recovery Act (RCRA)

 By definition, EPA determined that some specific wastes are hazardous.
 These wastes are incorporated into lists published by the Agency.
 These lists are organized into three categories: F-list (non-specific source wastes) found in the regulations at 40 CFR 261.31, K-list (source-specific wastes) found in the regulations at 40 CFR 261.32, and P-list and the U-list (discarded commercial chemical products) found in the regulations at 40 CFR 261.33.

 RCRA's record keeping system helps to track the life cycle of hazardous waste and reduces the amount of hazardous waste illegally disposed.

 Comprehensive Environmental Response, Compensation, and Liability Act

 The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) was enacted in 1980.
 The primary contribution of CERCLA was to create a "Superfund" and provide for the clean-up and remediation of closed and abandoned hazardous waste sites.
 CERCLA addresses historic releases of hazardous materials, but does not specifically manage hazardous wastes.

+In India

+Environmental Act and Hazardous Waste Rules

+In 1984, a deadly methyl isocyanate gas leak known as the Bhopal disaster raised environmental awareness in India.
+In response, the Indian government produced the Environmental Act in 1986, followed by the Hazardous Waste Rules in 1989.
+With these rules, companies are only permitted by the state to produce hazardous waste if they are able to dispose of it safely.
+However, state governments did not make these rules effective.
+There was around a decade delay between when hazardous waste landfills were requested and when they were built.
+During this time, companies disposed hazardous waste in various "temporary" hazardous waste locations, such as along roads and in canal pits, with no immediate plan to move it to proper facilities.

+Supreme Court action

+The Supreme Court stepped in to prevent damage from hazardous waste in order to protect the right to life.
+A 1995 petition by the Research Foundation for Science, Technology, and Natural Resource Policy spurred the Supreme Court to create the High Powered Committee (HPC) of Hazardous Waste, since data from pre-existing government boards was not usable.
+This committee found studies linking pollution and improper waste treatment with higher amounts of hexavalent chromium, lead, and other heavy metals.
+Industries and regulators were effectively ignoring these studies.
+In addition, the state was also not acting in accordance with the Basel Convention, an international treaty on the transport of hazardous waste.
+The Supreme Court modified the Hazardous Waste Rules and began the Supreme Court Monitoring Committee to follow up on its decisions.
+With this committee, the Court has been able to force companies polluting hazardous wastes to close.

 Country examples

 United States

 In the United States, the treatment, storage, and disposal of hazardous waste are regulated under the Resource Conservation and Recovery Act (RCRA).
-Hazardous wastes are defined under RCRA in 40 CFR 261 where they are divided into two major categories: characteristic wastes and listed wastes.
+Hazardous wastes are defined under RCRA in 40 CFR 261 and divided into two major categories: characteristic and listed.